Login to the system to view the current status your application.

-The City of Austin's living wage is $13.50 per hour as of October 2016.
-This is the result of a City Council decision to increase the Living Wage for the City of Austin.
+These are the result of a City Council decision to increase the Living Wage for the City of Austin.
 This wage applies to regular and temporary city employees.
-The federal minimum wage increased to $7.25 per hour as of July 24, 2009.
+The federal minimum wage increased to $7.25 per hour, effective July 24, 2009.
 For more information, please refer to the Department of Labor's Wage and Overtime Pay web page.

-The formula for employees with five (5) and up to seven (7) years is:
+The formula for employees with five (5) to seven (7) years of continuous service is:

-For employees with seven (7) and up to fifteen (15) years:
+The formula for employees with seven (7) to fifteen (15) years of continuous service is:

-The formula for employees with more than fifteen (15) years of service is:
+The formula for employees with more than fifteen (15) years of continuous service is:

-To find out who your Human Resources Liaison is for your specific department, please call or e-mail Compensation.
+To find out who your Human Resources Compensation Consultant is for your specific department, please call 512-974-3292 or email Compensation.